junaidprodeveloper/Iconic/README.md

 ## Colors

-Icons inherit `color` from their parent by default, so they follow your existing text/theme color without any extra work:
+Icons inherit `color` from their parent by default, so they follow your existing text or theme color without extra work.

 ```html
 <p style="color: #2563eb;">